Yousefabudaif/DownloadsFolder-organizer/README.md

 ## Requirements
  The script only uses standard python modules so there is no need to install aditional modules.
  The script itself requires a Python interpreter to run.
 I normally run it in my IDE.
+ You might need to install shutil if it was not already installed.

 ## How to use
 Change the directory_path variable in the organizer.py script and then run the script anyway you see fit.